 Kotlin Sealed Class

-Following is an example of sealed class and sub-classes that extent sealed class.
+Following is an example of sealed class and subclasses that extend the sealed class.

 sealed class ArithmeticOperation